Patriot Extends Strike Length of CV5 Pegmatite by 400 m in First Series of Holes from its 2023 Drill Campaign, Corvette Property, Quebec, Canada

 Blair Way, Company President, CEO and Director, comments: "We are off to a great start with drilling at the CV5 Pegmatite in 2023.
 We are collaring at wide step-outs of 100 m on this first series of holes to the east and have now extended the principal spodumene pegmatite body at least another 400 m (drill hole CV22-093 to CV23-108), based on geological logging of drill core.
 With four (4) drill rigs now active on site, and earlier than anticipated, we will continue to advance aggressively as we look ahead to an initial mineral resource estimate targeted for the first half of 2023."

 VANCOUVER, British Columbia and SYDNEY, Australia, Feb.
-05, 2023 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the “Company” or “Patriot”) (TSX-V: PMET) (ASX: PMT) (OTCQX: PMETF) (FSE: R9GA) is pleased to provide an update on the 2023 drill campaign currently underway at its wholly owned Corvette Property (the “Property”), located in the James Bay Region of Quebec.
+05, 2023 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the "Company" or "Patriot") PMETPMTPMETF (FSE: R9GA) is pleased to provide an update on the 2023 drill campaign currently underway at its wholly owned Corvette Property (the "Property"), located in the James Bay Region of Quebec.
 The winter phase of the drill campaign is focused on the CV5 Pegmatite, located approximately 13.5 km south of the regional and all‑weather Trans-Taiga Road and powerline infrastructure and is currently accessible by winter road.

 The Company is pleased to report that the first eight (8) drill holes, as reported herein (CV23-105 through 112) have intersected various widths of spodumene pegmatite, ranging from approximately 8 m to 132 m (core length), and therefore have extended the strike length of the CV5 Pegmatite body an additional 400 m along strike eastwardly (Figures 1 and 2).
 Based on drill holes completed through January 30th, 2023, the CV5 Pegmatite has now been traced continuously by drilling (at 50-100 m spacing) over a lateral distance of at least 2.6 km (CV22-074 to CV23‑108), remaining open along strike at both ends and to depth along most of its length.